ATATC/atatc.github.io/_pages/about.md

 compete in the [University of Waterloo EV Challenge](https://uwaterloo.ca/electric-vehicle-challenge).
 I'm still active in the VeC Steering Council even though I have left high school.
 In addition, we have established a solid foundation in the organizational infrastructure that ensures the ability of fast prototyping and continuous delivery.
-Libraries like [MIPCandy](https://atatc.github.io/projects/mipcandy) have witnessed the rapid growth of our community.
+Libraries like [MIP Candy](https://atatc.github.io/projects/mipcandy) have witnessed the rapid growth of our community.

 In my first semester at the University of Toronto, I joined [UTMIST](https://www.utmist.ca) as an internal research team lead working on the AIP project.